ankitvgupta/ankitvgupta.github.io/_posts/2017-11-05-unsupervised-machine-translation.md

 This paper focuses on building models to do neural machine translation with monolingual corpora - meaning no parallel corpuses between languages.
 Below are the fundamental steps that are needed to build this model.

 #### Unsupervised Cross-Lingual Embeddings
 One of the key techniques that this approach uses is cross-lingual embeddings.
-To train these, you first train embeddings in distinct languages using monolingual corpora, and then a linear transformation maps them into a shared space based on a bilingual diction.
+To train these, you first train embeddings in distinct languages using monolingual corpora, and then a linear transformation maps them into a shared space based on a bilingual dictionary.
 The authors also discuss how adversarial training and self-learning extensions can make this process further unsupervised.
 Armed with these cross-lingual embeddings, the authors can embed an input sequence from several different languages into a shared representation space.
 This is crucial for the “encoder” step in their model.

 #### Core Model: Encoder-Decoder with Global Attention, based on Bidirectional GRU.